 - Mad Max Tours – Award-winning small group day trips to popular locations outside Bath, such as Stonehenge, the Cotswolds villages, plus Glastonbury, Wells, and Cheddar Gorge.
 Departures from the Abbey Hotel on North Parade.
 (0.4 mile).

 Best Nearby Restaurants

 - Pump Room Restaurant – Attached to the Roman Baths, this elegant Georgian dining room serves light lunches and proper afternoon teas, complete with cakes and dainty little sandwiches.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Noya’s Kitchen – Friendly, informal supper club and lunchtime restaurant that specializes in home-style Vietnamese cooking.
 Bookings recommended.
-11-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Cafes and Tea Shops